 Julie Munger, Founder/Owner

 Munger has worked as a Hot Shot Wildland Firefighter for the USFS, and has taught agencies as diverse as USAF PJ’s, Fish and Game personnel, Search and Rescue team members, Fire Fighters, Coast Guard Rescue Swimmers, river guides, kayakers, the Hoopa Tribe and the Marine Warfare Training Center.
-Her ability to apply specific curriculum to the agencies she teaches is one of her many assets.
+Her ability to apply specific curriculum to the agencies is one of her many assets.
 Julie’s lifetime accomplishments include the first self-support riverboard trip down the Grand Canyon and co-owning Arctic River Journeys.
 She has been featured in such magazines as Outside, Paddlers, American Whitewater and Canoe and Kayak and was the Rescue 3 Instructor of the Year.

 Abigail Polsby, Founder/Owner